livMatS/dtool-lookup-gui/README.rst

         "uri": "s3://test-bucket/26785c2a-e8f8-46bf-82a1-cec92dbdf28f",
         "uuid": "26785c2a-e8f8-46bf-82a1-cec92dbdf28f"
     }

+The `dtool-lookup-server-search-plugin-mongo`_ README offers more information on the exact search mechanism.

 If the `dtool-lookup-server-direct-mongo-plugin`_ is installed on the server side, very specific search queries that make use of operators from the MongoDB language are possible.
 Enclose a MongoDB language query in curly brackets ``{...}`` and all fields in double quotes ``"..."`` to use this direct Mongo query functionality.